syelan34/dxbc2pica/README.md

 # DirectX bytecode to pica200 assembly converter

 > [!CAUTION]
-> Please don't use this tool at the moment, as due to a lot of compiler shenanigans it's basically unusable.
+> Please don't use this tool at the moment, as due to a lot of compiler shenanigans it's unlikely to give decent output.
 > It will produce code that assembles, but 99% of the time will not work and WILL require manually fixing.
 > I have a few plans to try and fix this, such as adding data flow analysis to the tool but ultimately it will still produce suboptimal code because the compiler just isn't really built for this platform to begin with and all the hacks I have to pull just make it worse.
 > At some point I plan to just outright make an HLSL compiler, but until then I suggest either using this for a baseline but writing your own assembly, or just flat out not using this tool at all.